FreeDatesApp/.github/profile/README.md

 ✅ **Build App that will be loved by millions**

 ### 📌 Be ready to commit:
-- 3 meetings/week (11am Melbourne time daily)
+- 4 meetings/week (11am Melbourne time daily)
 - Discord availability
 - Team mentoring & code reviews
-- Working on core product logic (Flutter, Firebase, NodeJS)
+- Working on core product functionality/design/test

 ---

-## 🧪 CodeCamp Interns (Junior Devs) 💻
+## 🧪 Interns (Junior Devs, UIUX and QA) 💻

-We’re offering a limited number of **real-world, guided learning positions** in our development squad.
-You’ll work on a live product with help from experienced devs and designers.
+We’re offering a limited number of **real-world, guided learning positions** in our development team.
+You’ll work on a live product, be part of core team and get mentorship to learn and grow.

 💡 **Join us if you want to:**